robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 bugs in them.
 Of course, this testing should be automated to make it easy to rerun tests when libraries are changed.

-Both Python and Java have excellent unit testing tools, and they suite very well for testing libraries.
+Python has excellent unit testing tools, and they suite very well for testing libraries.
 There are no major differences in using them for this purpose compared to using them for some other testing.
 The developers familiar with these tools do not need to learn